 - - -

 Wednesday.
-It's our third wedding anniversary today.
+It's our third wedding anniversary.
 Something that for some time now had seized to matter, at least in the factual world.
 I'm not even sure if I should bring it up anymore, but this time at least, it's somehow relevant to the story.
-All sad personal stories share the same theme: life may not turn out the way those involved hoped it would.
-You could feel sad about how things turned out, but you could also feel sad for the things that never would happen.
+All sad personal stories share the same theme: life hadn't turned out the way those involved hoped it would.

-Two years ago was our first and only anniversary together.
-It was in the hospital.
+was in the hospital.
 It was one of the many visits for sepsis for Marcus, following what had already been a year that we just trudged through.
 That spring, the doctors weren't even talking to us about a new transplant anymore.
-In fact they hadn't been talking about future prospects anymore, and everything was quite uncertain, even if at this time my brain was trying to convince me that it probably wasn't that bad as I thought.
-Eventually I got used to nurses coming and going at our home, and ambulance calls eventually became so frequent that we even started joke about our bug-out bag.
-It feels strange to think about all this now; how it somehow still feels so near although it's getting to be years ago now, and that more time will make it into a more distant memory.
+In fact they hadn't been talking about future prospects at all, and everything was quite uncertain, even if at this time my brain was trying to convince me that it probably wasn't that bad as I thought.
+Eventually I got used to nurses coming and going in our apartment, and ambulance calls eventually became so frequent that we even started joke about our bug-out bag.
+It feels strange to think about all this now – how it somehow still feels so near although it's getting to be years ago now, and that more time will make it into a more distant memory.

 - - -